amwebexpert/etoolbox/README.md

 ## License

 This project is licensed under the MIT license.
-For more information see `LICENSE.md`.
+For more information see [`LICENSE`](./LICENSE) file.

 ## Useful links